What is phytomining?

 The Team

 To the team's knowledge, this is the first time a chemically and microbiologically catalyzed phytomining technology to extract Ni from marginal soils will be developed.
-They hope to develope a biosensor to detect nickel in plant tissue to allow nickel complexation monitoring in hyperaccumulator plants in real-time.
+They hope to develop a biosensor to detect nickel in plant tissue to allow nickel complexation monitoring in hyperaccumulator plants in real-time.
 This will reduce dependence on complicated extraction and analytical facilities to detect and quantify Ni binding in HA plants.
 A wealth of basic scientific information will be generated in this study viz. plant biochemistry, soil geochemistry, and rhizosphere microbiome, that would be useful for developing other metal phytomining technologies in the future.

 The team of highly experienced researchers have expertise in metal phytoremediation

-Institute of Technology), and technology commercialization
+analysis (Braida - Stevens Institute of Technology), and technology commercialization

-(Christodoulatos-Stevens Institute of Technology) to ensure successful development
+(Christodoulatos - Stevens Institute of Technology) to ensure successful development

 of the CMPM technology.
 Successful completion of this comprehensive project will lead